ctrlplusb/easy-peasy/README.md

        Setting this to `true` will enable the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).

+    - `disableInternalSelectFnMemoize` (bool, not required, default=false)

+      Setting this to `true` will disable the automatic memoisation of a fn that you may return in any of your [`select`](#selectselector) implementations.
+Please see the respective helpers documentation for more information.

     - `initialState` (Object, not required, default=undefined)

       Allows you to hydrate your store with initial state (for example state received from your server in a server rendering context).